 What is the intent behind these keywords?
 Take freelance web designers: the searcher is mainly looking for a list of freelance web designers.
 If you’re a web designer and want to attract this kind of customer, you’ve got to understand the buyer cycle.

-Another reason the keyword is high-value is because you can create a series of articles or paginate your content and lead the customer from one page to the next, thus reducing your bounce rate.
-Each page could, for example, showcase one company or professional, their rates, work schedule, and terms.
+Another reason the keyword is high-value is because you can create a series of articles with your content and lead the customer from one page to the next, thus reducing your bounce rate.
+Each page could, for example, showcase one company or professional, their rates, work schedule and terms.

-Step #2: Dig for high-value brand keywords, which the searcher uses to discover the various product models for a particular brand, for instance.
+Step #2: Dig for high-value brand keywords that the searcher uses to discover the various product models for a particular brand.

 This may work best in ecommerce SEO.
-But if you’re smart, you can also use brand product keywords in your industry.
-For instance, CRM software.
+But, if you’re smart, you can also use brand product keywords in your industry.

 You could turn each of these high-value keywords into headlines that will attract plenty of organic clicks and social shares.